Dimensional Analysis in Statistical Modelling: Dimensional analysis

 \section{Dimensional analysis}

-Key to unifying the work on scales of measurement and the statistical invariance principle is dimensional analysis (DA), a subject taught in the physical sciences but rarely in statistics.
-Dimensional analysis has a long history, beginning with the discussion of dimension and measurement \citep{fourier1822theorie}.
-Since DA is key to the description of a natural phenomenon, DA lies at the root of scientific modelling.
+Key to unifying the work on scales of measurement and the statistical invariance principle is DA.
+DA has a long history, beginning with the discussion of dimension and measurement \citep{fourier1822theorie}.
+Since DA is key to the description of a natural phenomenon, DA lies at the root of physical modelling.
 A phenomenon's description begins with the phenomenon's features, each of which has a dimension, e.g. `mass' ($ M $) in physics or `utility' ($ U $) in economics.
 Each dimension is assigned a scale e.g. `categorical', `ordinal', `ratio', or `interval', a choice that might be dictated by practical as well as intrinsic considerations.
 Once the scales are chosen, each feature is mapped into a point on its scale.
 For a quantitative scale, the mapping will be made by measurement or counting, for a qualitative scale, by assignment of classification.
 Units of measurement may be assigned as appropriate for quantitative scales, depending on the metric chosen.
-For example, temperature might be measured on the Fahrenheit scale or on the Celsius scale.
-This paper will be restricted to quantitative features, more specifically those features on ratio and interval scales.
+For example, temperature might be measured on the Fahrenheit scale, the Kelvin scale or the Celsius scale.
+This paper will be restricted to quantitative features, more specifically those features on ratio- and interval-scales.